KSY07/KSY07/README.md

-Hi, I'm KSY07, live in Korea, 27 years old, Student & Developer, Using Python & JAVA
+Hi, I'm KSY07, live in Korea, 27 years old, Developer, Using Python & JAVA

 <!---
 KSY07/KSY07 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.